Why It Works

 - Beef shins or oxtail fortify the stock with extra meatiness for a full-flavored beef jus.

-- 1 quart (950ml) homemade beef stock, homemade brown or white chicken stock, or store-bought low-sodium chicken stock (see note)
+1 quart (950ml) homemade beef stock, homemade brown or white chicken stock, or store-bought low-sodium chicken stock (see notes)

 In a large Dutch oven, heat oil over high heat until lightly smoking.
 Add beef shins or oxtail, and cook, flipping and stirring pieces occasionally, until well browned on all sides, 12 to 15 minutes.
 Using tongs, transfer beef to a large plate, and set aside.
 Reduce heat to medium-high.

 Add carrot, celery, and onion to now-empty pot and cook, stirring occasionally, until starting to lightly brown, about 8 minutes.
 Add wine, bay leaves, thyme, and parsley and cook, scraping up browned bits from bottom of pot.
 Bring to a boil over high heat and cook until reduced by half, about 10 minutes.

 Add stock and return beef to the pot.
 Bring to a boil, and then reduce to a light simmer.
 Simmer, stirring occasionally, until beef is just tender and liquid is reduced by half, about 1 hour.

 Using tongs, transfer beef to a medium saucepan.
 Pour remaining contents of pot through a fine-mesh strainer into saucepan.
 Discard strained vegetables and aromatics.